ETAAcademy/ETAAcademy-Audit/Articles/12_Certora.md

 This is used to say: "There exists an `x` such that `P(x)` is true", written as $\exists x \in S, P(x)$.
 It is equivalent to applying logical OR across all values in a set:
 `P(1) ∨ P(2) ∨ P(3) ∨ ...`

-In CVL (Certora Verification Language), this can be expressed as:
+In Certora Verification Language (CVL), this concept is implemented using the keyword `exists`:

 ```cvl
 require (exists uint n. (n % 3) == 0);